vuvictor1/Tax-Assessor/readme.md

 Tax assessment program that demonstrates array management.
 Takes in a float of arrays to solve for sum and mean.
+Features a main file that calls on other functions when necessary to perform operations.
 Requires user input for the array.
 Tribrid program written with x86 Assembly language, C++, and C. Runs using a bash file.

 ***Run Instructions***
 ```
-Run Bash File: sh r.sh
+Run Bash File: sh tax.sh
 ```